jackytsuiaa/port-mapping-planner/README.md

 This is a port mapping planner powered by Ansible.

-It is mainly used for providing interface details of the legacy Cisco devices in over 1000 retail stores in order to migrate to Juniper Networks.
+It identify the interface details of the legacy Cisco devices in over 1000 retail stores in order to migrate to Juniper Networks.

 This project basically is developed for 2 functions
 * play1 - Crawling from a seed switch in each store to get a full switch inventory